Lyric of the Week: CONVENTION HALL

 I wrote the earliest version of this song in a big, empty auditorium — not Convention Hall itself, but the Hillel House on the campus of Boston University.
 The foundations of my first marriage had just begun to crack and I was trying to make sense of it.
 At the time, my then-wife had chosen to 'go home to mother' on her vacations, leaving me by myself on holidays.
 I took advantage of the situations and headed down to the Jersey Shore, which is where I wanted to live anyway, for those spells.

 Later, once that marriage had ended and I became a Jersey Shore local, I would play the song on the piano in the darkened ballroom of the Berkeley-Carteret Hotel, across the street from Convention Hall.
 I would have loved to play the song on the hall's legendary stage, but alas, there is no house piano there.
 One of the biggest ironies of my musical career is that I never actually played "Convention Hall" in Convention Hall!
+I recorded the original version in my home studio in Ocean Grove and had it mixed at Shore Fire Studios in Long Branch, and it was released on my first album, Soul In Exile (now out of print).

 Listen to it here: